shootismoke/common/packages/dataproviders/README.md

 # `@shootismoke/dataproviders`

-A library to fetch air quality data from various providers (AqiCN, OpenAQ...), as well as normalizing data into one common format: the [openaq-data-format](#normalized-data-format).
+A library to fetch air quality data from various providers (AqiCN, OpenAQ...) and normalizing data into one common format: the [openaq-data-format](#normalized-data-format).

-## Supported Air Quality Indexes
+## Supported Air Quality Providers

 | Provider | Provider Code | Website            | Notes                                                                   |
 | -------- | ------------- | ------------------ | ----------------------------------------------------------------------- |